History of the Haber process: A pressing need

 In the late nineteenth century, chemists, including William Crookes, President of the British Association for the Advancement of Science in 1898, predicted that the demand for nitrogen compounds, either in the form of fertilizer or explosives, would exceed supply in the near future.

 Following the work by Claude Louis Berthollet published in 1784, chemists knew ammonia to be a nitrogen compound.
 Early attempts to synthesize ammonia were performed in 1795 by Georg Friedrich Hildebrandt.
 Several others were made during the nineteenth century.

 In the 1870s, ammonia was an unwanted byproduct of making manufactured gas.
 Its importance emerged later, and in the 1900s the industry modified their facilities to produce it from coke.
 Still, production could not meet demand.
-For example, in 1910, production of fixed nitrogen from coke ovens totaled 230,000 tonnes, while Chile exported around 370,000 metric tonnes.

 In 1900, Chile, with its deposits of saltpeter, produced two-thirds of all fertilizer on the planet.
 However, these deposits rapidly diminished, the industry was dominated by an oligopoly and the cost of saltpeter rose constantly.
 To ensure food security for Europe's growing population, it was essential that a new economical and reliable method of obtaining ammonia be developed.

 Issues of food security were particularly acute in Germany.
 Its soil was poor and the country lacked an empire.
 A major consumer of Chilean saltpeter, Germany saltpeter imports totaled 350,000 tonnes in 1900.
 Twelve years later, it imported 900,000 tonnes.
 The United States was in much better position due to the Guano Islands Act.